1inguini/cortex-m-jhc/README.md

-# jhc-blackpill
+# cortex-m-jhc
-led blink for stm32f103 blackpill using haskell(jhc)
+led blink for stm32f103 blackpill(and other cortex-m supported by libopencm3) using haskell(jhc)

 ## Dependence
 - stack